iJohnMaged/Simple-NeuralNetwork-Py/README.md

 A very simple fully connected Neural Network implementation in Python based on the tutorials and the NN.js library by Danial Shiffman is this [playlist].

-If you want some resources to learn about Neural Networks, I suggest checking these playlists and books:
+If you want some resources to learn about Neural Networks, I suggest checking these playlists and book:
 * [Neural networks] By [3Blue1Brown]
 * [Neural Networks - The Nature of Code] By [The Coding Train]
 * [Make Your Own Neural Network] By Tariq Rashid